hwpplayers/C.archived/Chapter 0/chapter-0-en.md

 From 1980, the C language stabilized in its ANSI C form, and the first standard compilers appeared, including the Amsterdam Compiler, the Amsterdam Compiler Andrew Tanenbaum's kit.
-It was at this time that the GNU Project was started by Richard M. Stallman, and that he is proposing to Andrew Tanenbaum to join his compiler in the GNU Project.
-The latter refuses the proposal, preferring its compiler remains proprietary software.
+It was at this time that the GNU Project was started by Richard M. Stallman, and that he proposed to Andrew Tanenbaum to join his compiler in the GNU Project.
+The latter refused the proposal, preferring its compiler remained proprietary software.
 That's how GCC was born and that its first version was distributed in 1987.

-Today GCC (for GNU Compiler Collection) supports many languages from programming, and is one of the most used C compilers with Clang (LLVM).
-The difference between these two compilers is primarily a difference of license, GCC being distributed under the GPL and Clang being distributed under the BSD+Apache license, best suited for integration into licensed operating systems permissive.
+Today GCC (for GNU Compiler Collection) supports many programming languages, and is one of the most used C compilers with Clang (LLVM).
+The difference between these two compilers is primarily a difference of license, GCC being distributed under the GPL and Clang being distributed under the BSD+Apache license, best suited for integration into permissive-licensed operating systems.

 ### Compilation scripts

 Very early in history, the process of compiling programs became complex and much longer than in the past.
-Projects were becoming cumbersome, and the separation of pieces of code in different files became a thing necessary.
+Projects were becoming cumbersome, and the separation of pieces of code in different files became necessary.
 In the 1970's, most projects used scripts shell to compile their code.
 This had two drawbacks: the need to recompile the whole project at the slightest change, and a real puzzle for the dependencies.

 In 1977, Dr. Stuart Feldman at Bell Laboratories designed Make.
 This software is based on a modified syntax of shell scripts and the concept of recipes.
 These